Raj Bhavan, Gangtok

 Raj Bhavan (translation: Government House) is the official residence of the governor of Sikkim.
 It is located in the capital city of Gangtok, Sikkim.
-The present governor of Sikkim is Gangaprasad.
+The present governor of Sikkim is Om Prakash Mathur.

 Background

 After the Sikkim Expedition drove Tibetan forces out of Sikkim in 1888, the British sent John Claude White as Assistant Political Officer with the expeditionary force.
 In 1889, he was offered the post of Political Officer of Sikkim.
 Although White was a Civil Engineer employed by the Public Works Department, he was so enamoured with Sikkim that he accepted the post of Political Officer unhesitatingly.

 White built what is today the Raj Bhavan at Gangtok.
 He gives a vivid account of how he personally selected the site, why it appealed to him and his travails in building it in his memoirs first published in 1909.